Duloxetine, which goes by the brand name Cymbalta, is a drug that helps treat anxiety, depression, and nerve pain.

 Norepinephrine, or noradrenaline, is both a hormone and a neurotransmitter.
 It acts mainly in an area of the brainstem known as the locus coeruleus.

-Norepinephrine plays a role in the "fight-or-flight" response, which is how the body responds biologically to stress.
-It also affects how people perceive pain, moods, emotions, movement, blood pressure, and cognition, or thinking.
+This vital hormone plays a role in the "fight-or-flight" response, which is how the body responds to stress.

-Cymbalta is thought to reduce pro-inflammatory cytokine activity, while at the same time raising anti-inflammatory cytokine activity.
-However, no scientific studies have proven that this is the case.
+Cymbalta is thought to reduce levels of proinflammatory cytokines and increase anti-inflammatory cytokine activity.
+However, no scientific studies have conclusively proven this theory.

 Cymbalta is available as a capsule or a delayed release capsule.
-The physician will inform the patient about the dosage they need.
-This will depend on the patient's age and condition.
+A doctor will decide the dosage for an individual, which will depend on their medical condition and age.

-For anxiety, the patient may start by taking 60 milligrams (mg) once a day.
-For some, the doctor may prescribe 30 mg once a day for 7 days, then building up to 60 mg once a day.
+People who have an anxiety disorder might start with the drug by taking 60 milligrams (mg) once a day.
+For some, the doctor may prescribe 30 mg once a day for 7 days, then build the dose to 60 mg once a day.

-Cymbalta can be taken with or without food, but it should not be crushed or sprinkled on food.
+People can take Cymbalta with or without food but should avoid crushing it or sprinkling it on food.

 Common side effects include:

-As with many SSRIs, Cymbalta may cause sexual side effects in both males and females.
+The medication may also cause sexual side effects in both males and females.

-The manufacturers, Eli Lilly, warn that it can lead to liver damage, abnormal bleeding, and skin reactions.
+The manufacturers, Eli Lilly, warn that the drug can lead to liver damage, abnormal bleeding, and skin reactions.

-It can also lead to serotonin syndrome, a potentially fatal condition involving agitation, hallucinations or coma, among other symptoms.
+Cymbalta can also lead to serotonin syndrome.
+This syndrome can be a potentially fatal condition that can cause agitation, hallucinations, and coma, among other symptoms.

-Women should not take Cymbalta during pregnancy or when breastfeeding, because animal studies indicate that it is likely to have adverse effects on development of the fetus and during early childhood.
+Women should not take Cymbalta during pregnancy or when breastfeeding.
+Animal reproduction studies indicate that Cymbalta is likely to have adverse effects on the development of a fetus in the womb and after birth.

 Cymbalta may interact with some other drugs.

-Patients, and especially children and adolescents, may initially have suicidal thoughts when starting to use Cymbalta.
-The doctor must monitor patients carefully during the first 4 months of treatment for mood changes and other adverse effects.
+The FDA black box warning advises that people may initially have suicidal thoughts when starting to use Cymbalta, especially children and adolescents.
+For this reason, doctors monitor people carefully during the first 4 months of treatment for mood changes and other adverse effects.

-If any of the following symptoms or situations occur, patients should tell their doctor immediately:
+If any of the following symptoms occur or get worse, people must tell their doctor immediately: